codingMustache/codingMustache/README.md

 ## Joke of the Day

-What creature is smarter than a talking parrot?
-A spelling bee.
+What do you call a beehive without the b's?
+An eehive.

 ## Home Server Up-Time